 LLM limitations

-Besides the well known hallucination issues with LLMs there some huge limitations:
+Besides the well-known hallucination issues with LLMs, there are some major limitations:

 Tips for Better Results